philiptk078/digital_library_website/README.md

 Digital Library is web platform to access your favourate books online.
 This application integrated with Express.js and mongoDB.
-Implemented CRUD operations to retrive data from Client/Server.
+Implemented CRUD operations to GET/POST data from Client/Server.